 This is from author Masami Yuki, also known for Birdy the Mighty: Decode and director Mamoru Oshii, best known for also directing the acclaimed Ghost in the Shell Movie.
 You'll find some mecha designs & technology that seem to be precursors for Ghost in the Shell.

 I should mention that there are 2 different timelines:

-Note that the Prequel OVA is where all the characters are introduced, but despite having excellent animation for its time, the plot and antics are just average and leaning more towards comedy and slice-of-life than to action, so it's up to you to decide to watch it.
+Note that this Prequel OVA is where all the characters are introduced, but despite having excellent animation for its time, the plot and antics are just average and leaning more towards comedy and slice-of-life than to action, so it's up to you to decide to watch it.
 It's episodic, focusing on the training of the characters.
-The plot is not essential for watching for the movies, although getting to know the world, character's personalities and backstories do help to identify them and expand their world.
+The plot is not essential for watching for the movies, although getting to know the world, character's personalities, and their backstories do help to identify them and expand their world.
 It could also be watched at a later time.